 September 2018–January 2019

-We are putting together our panel of experts.
-Plus we are publishing articles and explainers to get the debate started and reaching out to anyone and everyone who can help.
+During the first phase of the project, we focused on building our panel of experts.
+We also began publishing articles and explainers to get the debate started and reaching out to anyone and everyone who can help.

-By the end of Phase 1 we will publish the list of core questions our project will focus on going forward.
+By the end of Phase 1 we published the list of core questions our project will focus on going forward.

 Phase 2: Gathering evidence

-We’re going to be discussing and inviting evidence around our research questions and we want you to join in.
-By the end of Phase 2 we aim to have a comprehensive repository of discussions, testimony and data – all the things we need to sift through to answer our core questions.
+In phase 2, we opened the collaborative part of the project by inviting evidence around our research questions from anyone who had ideas and insights to contribute.
+By the end of Phase 2 we had a comprehensive repository of discussions, testimony and data – all the things we need to sift through to answer our core questions.